 First of all, you need to download some things.
 We’re going to use two tools:

-A tool written by Mark Russinovich, which you can download from sysinternals.com.
+A tool was written by Mark Russinovich, which you can download from sysinternals.com.
 We will need this tool to elevate to the local system account.
-In this way we’re going to have effectively local system accounts privileges – these are the ones that are needed to get access to the registry.
+In this way we’re going to have effective local system accounts privileges – these are the ones that are needed to get access to the registry.

 - CQ Secrets Dumper

-We’re going to be extracting passwords from the registry by getting access to LSASS secrets using our CQURE Academy tool – CQ Secrets Dumper, which is a custom built tool by our team.
+We’re going to be extracting passwords from the registry by getting access to LSASS secrets using our CQURE Academy tool – CQ Secrets Dumper, which is a custom-built tool by our team.
 We practically use it in a penetration test.